micrometre/flask-shellhttp/README.md

     - Simple Forms submission
 - /run
     - Execute shell command
-        - This example  a basic setup for executing shell commands  implement appropriate safeguards in any production environment.
+        - This example is a basic setup for executing shell commands, implement appropriate safeguards in any production environment.

 #### To  run the app in docker
 - Install Docker and Docker Compose .